robocomp/robocomp/tools/rcmanager/README.md

 There is a optional data of 'ip address'.If not given tool will take it as local host.

+There is a new option for logging data into file.You can either set the logFile by.

+    tools>Set LogFile

+#Or

+Enter the logFile name along with the tool starting command.The log filename should endwith .log

 ##Using the xml file build for old tool.